Identihub/Identihub/README.md

 [![Build Status](https://travis-ci.org/uracreative/identihub.svg?branch=dev)](https://travis-ci.org/uracreative/identihub)
 # Identihub

 Identihub is an open-source web platform for brand and assets management.
-It is being developed by the folks at Ura Design.
+It is being developed by the folks at Ura Design and contributors around the world.

 ## Demos:
 - https://demo.identihub.co/project/uradesign